 By Michael Barry

-Michael Barry is the Communications Manager at Solar One, a NYC non-profit working towards sustainable energy use in urban environments.
+Michael Barry is the Communications Manager at Solar One, a NYC nonprofit delivering innovative education, training, and technical assistance that fosters sustainability and resiliency in diverse urban environments.